pr4aveen/tp/docs/DeveloperGuide.md

 ### Timers and Durations

-//TODO: add intro

-The time tracking features in Momentum are implemented using `TimerWrapper` and `WorkDuration` objects.
+Momentum allows users to track the time that they spend on each project and task.
+Time tracking is done by starting and stopping a timer using the `start` and `stop` commands.
+The period of time that the user spends is then stored as a `WorkDuration` object.

-The below diagram illustrates these classes are used in Momentum.
+The below diagram illustrates the structure of the classes used for timetracking, and how they are used to calculate [statistics](#statistics).

-//TODO: Add durations to trackeditem, remove caps u in isRunning, change unique duration list, update trackeditem related stuff

  ![TimerDurationClassDiagram](images/TimerDurationClassDiagram.png)